 Azure Resource Manager is a service provided by Azure that allows users to manage and deploy applications in Azure.

 The resource manager is a management layer that allows developers to create, change, and delete resources in an Azure subscription account.
-When we have requirements like managing access restrictions, locks, guaranteeing the security of resources post-deployment, and organising such resources, this capability comes in helpful.
+When we have requirements like managing access restrictions, and locks, guaranteeing the security of resources post-deployment and organizing such resources, this capability comes in helpful.

 9. What is the National Security Group (NSG)?